 This week, OurKingdom has been running daily essays with the Tax Justice Network on 'the finance curse', you can read them all here.
-TJN have just released a full ebook, The Finance Curse, by Nicholas Shaxson and John Christensen, which you can read and download here.
+TJN have just released a full ebook, The Finance Curse, by Nicholas Shaxson and John Christensen, which is available on Kindle and via Paypal in pdf format.
 Here is the introduction to the book.

 It is now well known that many countries which depend on earnings from natural resources like oil have failed to harness them for national development.
 In many cases it seems even worse than that: for all the hundreds of billions of dollars sloshing into countries like oil-rich Nigeria, for instance, such places seem to suffer more conflict, lower economic growth, greater corruption, higher inequality, less political freedom and often more absolute poverty than their resource-poor peers.
 This paradox of poverty from plenty has been extensively studied and is known as the Resource Curse.

 This book asks whether some countries with oversized domestic financial centres may be suffering from a similar, and related, phenomenon.

 We find strong evidence that the answer is yes – and not just for reasons related to the global financial crisis that erupted in 2007/8.
 Perhaps more surprisingly, this phenomenon that we are calling the Finance Curse is similar in many ways to the Resource Curse: there are big overlaps in both their causes and their effects.

 The Finance Curse has been evident for decades - and if untreated it may well endure for years or even decades after the latest crisis has blown over.